CTVproject/Replication/README.md

 # Replication

 Unpack replication.zip first.
-Then when unpacking both remaining zip files (...Fortran..), unpack them in the Fortran directory of the replication package
+Then unpack the two remaining zip files after (...Fortran..), unpack them in the Fortran subdirectory that is already in replication.zip when unpacked